South Carolina Registered Agent Service

 Who can be a South Carolina Registered Agent?

-• You can designate a commercial registered agent (like us)
+- You can designate a commercial registered agent

-• You can hire a non-commercial agent (a law firm, CPA, etc.)
+- You can hire a non-commercial agent (like a law firm or CPA)

 Can I be my own registered agent in South Carolina?